yanbinc2/ME_alg/README.md

 Execute procedure

 Phase III:
-1. Unzip file data.zip.
+1. Unzip file "data.zip".
 This zip is 200m which is too large to deposit in the githup.
 You may download it from the specific place mentioned above.
-2. Run main_iii.ipynb.
+2. Run "main_iii.ipynb".
 The input files are in the ./data
 3. It will output several immediate pickle files and three mat files, as follows.
 Those three mat files if for next phase IV.
    "results_of_original.mat"
    "results_of_combination.mat"